bmaunde/guidelines/connector-integration-guide.md

 - Integrating an E-Commerce system to a reporting system for event recording and reporting

 ## Integration
+The Connector uses a 3 stage prcessing model for any data that it integrates.
+The 3 stages are;

 ### Supported Integration Models